 Dear Friends and Family,

-Thank you for praying for our family and the ministry in Uganda.
+Thank you for praying for our family and for the people of Uganda.

-- Pray for Brian as pastors and leads the ministry team at Arise Christian Fellowship.
+- Pray for Brian as he pastors and leads the ministry team at Arise Christian Fellowship.

 - Please prayerfully consider becoming part of the Kanyike Family support team.